They say…

 beers don’t shout quite as loudly as those of some of their neighbours.
 Though the brewery has produced its share of barrel aged and unusually flavoured specials, its mainstays are expertly made, well flavoured but balanced and approachable beers in everyday styles like pale ale, amber ale and wheat beer.

-’s perfectly poised porter, Black Marlin, is a case in point, seamlessly integrating dark malt flavours with the fruity signature of US hops while keeping a relatively hefty 45 IBUs of bitterness under control.
+’s perfectly poised porter, Black Marlin, is a case in point, seamlessly integrating dark malt flavours with the fruity of US hops while keeping a relatively hefty 45 IBUs of bitterness under control.
 This black beer with a dense and foamy yellow-beige head has a rich aroma of chocolate, coffee and sticky brown malt, with only a light roastiness for the style.

-The palate is sweetish but very complex, developing notes of plummy and citric fruit, herbal hop character and over a slightly cakey malt base.
+The palate is sweetish but very complex, developing notes of plummy and citric fruit, herbal hop character and chocolate over a slightly cakey malt base.
 Roast malts make themselves known in a long and coffeeish finish with an emerging hop burr leading to a final powdery dryness.

 My notes are based on a sample at the Great American Beer Festival in 2010.